Quincy Jones

 Jones moved to New York City, where, throughout the 1950s, he wrote charts for Tommy Dorsey, Gene Krupa, Sarah Vaughan, Count Basie, Duke Ellington, Dinah Washington, Cannonball Adderley, and Ray Charles.
 In 1956, he was performing as a trumpeter and music director with the Dizzy Gillespie band on a State Department-sponsored tour of the Middle East and South America.
 Shortly after his return, he recorded his first albums as a bandleader for ABC Paramount Records.

-After a personal loan from Mercury Records head Irving Green, Jones went to work in New York as music director for the label.
+After a personal loan from Mercury Records head Irving Green, Jones worked in New York as music director for the label.
 In 1964, he became vice president of Mercury Records, the first Black to hold such an executive position in a white-owned record company.
 That same year, Jones began working on film scores.
 With director Sidney Lumet, he composed the music for The Pawnbroker.
 It was the first of his 33 major motion picture scores.
 Jones left Mercury Records and moved to Los Angeles.
 After his score for The Slender Thread, he was in constant demand as a composer.
 His film credits in the next five years included Walk Don't Run, In Cold Blood, In the Heat of the Night, A Dandy in Aspic, MacKenna's Gold, Bob and Carol, and Ted and Alice, The Lost Man, Cactus Flower, and The Getaway.

 For television, Jones wrote the theme music for Ironside, Sanford and Son, and The Bill Cosby Show.
 In the 1960s and '70s, he was a major supporter of Dr. Martin Luther King, Jr.'s Operation Breadbasket.
 After Dr. King's death, Jones served on the board of Rev. Jesse Jackson's People United to Save Humanity (PUSH).